Installation

 Init-Script

-To install required packages run the init script.
-The packages are installed for the current user.
-Change into kitcar-gazebo-simulation folder and run the script:
+To install the system packages (ROS2 Jazzy, Gazebo Harmonic) and the Python dependencies, run the init script.
+Change into the kitcar-gazebo-simulation folder and run:

 cd $KITCAR_REPO_PATH/kitcar-gazebo-simulation